 “There are only two lasting bequests we can hope to give our children.
 One of these is roots, the other wings.”

-It’s hard to believe this is the same young man who sat down with me during a Snow Day ten years ago to write this: An 8-Year Old’s Guide to Buying Good Toys.
+It’s hard to believe this is the same young man who sat down with me during a Snow Day years ago to write this: An 8-Year Old’s Guide to Buying Good Toys.

-At the beginning of his Senior Year of high school, my wife sat down and wrote out 12 Life Skills that she wanted to make sure our son knew before leaving home.
+At the beginning of my son’s Senior Year of high school, my wife sat down and wrote out 12 Life Skills that she wanted to make sure our son knew before leaving home.
 Some of the skills he had already picked up, but others we decided to intentionally teach over the last year.

 I thought it might be helpful to share our list with you.
 So here it is:

 12 Life Skills We Want For Our Kids Before They Leave Home

 It isn’t particularly important that our son knows how to properly prepare Baked Alaska for his next dinner party (although it is my daughter’s favorite dessert).
 But we did want to make sure he knew how to cook, grill, and even bake some simple meals for himself.
 Man cannot live on fast food alone.

 Salem has had plenty of experience vacuuming, dusting, tidying, cleaning mirrors, and emptying trash over the years of growing up.
 But we also wanted to make sure he knew how to clean other areas of home that are less routine: toilets, stovetops, ceiling fans, as an example.
 Knowing that her son knew how to clean a bathroom from top to bottom was of special importance for Kim.

 Mowing, trimming, planting, pruning.
 Even making sure he knows to call the utility company hotline before digging.